scalio/bazel-nx-example/README.md

 ## Overview
 This project was created to demonstrate a fully fledged full-stack application built with Bazel.
-It showcases basic CRUD operations, authentication, routing and more.
+It showcases basic CRUD operations, authentication, routing, code-sharing between frontend and backend and more.

 The full list of cool technologies used in this project:
 - **Lazy loading** of each module at the **Angular** app.